 A part of our latest report on the mobile football category deals with how games from this category use ads to monetize their users while avoiding the always lurking pitfalls of IAP cannibalization.
 While there are best practices a developer should follow, the use and optimization of in-game ads ultimately require careful customization for each game.

 Rewarded Video Ads

-By far the most prevalent ad monetization method is rewarded video ads—almost all of the top-grossing games incentivize users to watch an ad and receive a reward in return.
+By far the most prevalent method of ad monetization in football games is rewarded video ads—almost all of the top-grossing games incentivize users to watch an ad and receive a reward in return.

 Accessibility of Ads

 The two top simulation games either do not provide any kind of ads to their users (eFootball PES), or they position ads on the second or a deeper level of the game interface (FIFA Soccer).